softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 ::: callout

-## Problems with Github and Zenodo integration
+## Problems with GitHub and Zenodo integration

-The integration between Github and Zenodo does not interact well with some browser privacy features and extensions.
+The integration between GitHub and Zenodo does not interact well with some browser privacy features and extensions.
 Firefox can be particularly problematic with this and might open new tabs to login to GitHub and then give an error saying: `Your browser did something unexpected.
 Please try again.
 If the error continues, try disabling all browser extensions.`